CaptainRich/Note-Taker/README.md

 * the selected note is removed from the 'notes' array,
 * the modified array is written to the 'db.json' file,
 * the modified array is redisplayed on the left side of the HTML page.

+## Application Source Code Setup/Structure
+The directory structure is setup as follows:
+* Root Directory: contains the package files, gitignore, and /db, /lib, /public, /routes
+* /db contains the JSON file holding the "notes" data.
+* /lib contains the Javascript files with the utility functions used by the various routes.
+These functions perform the actual low-level work of the application.
+* /public contains additional directories: /assets (with CSS and images), /js (with index.js) to move the note data to/from the JSON file as well as note interaction with the user.
+This directory also contains the HTML pages that are stored on the server and when requested, displayed to the user.
+* /routes contains /apiRoutes and /htmlRoutes.
+The /apiRoutes directory contains index.js to implement 'route' instead of 'app', as well as the Javascript file for the actual data (notes) routes, to move data to/from the server.
+The /htmlRoutes directory contains index.js to request the HTML pages from the server.

 ## Application Screen Shot